 Philip loves to work in his community.
 He finds his “dream job” in an office environment.
 His is a story of “having a dream” and realizing that “dreams do come true” when you “believe in yourself”.

-Nine years ago, Philip joined the CMA day program, where he enjoyed the activities but was very motivated to work.
+Nine years ago, Philip joined the CMA Day Habilitation Program, where he enjoyed the activities but was very motivated to work.
 CMA worked with Philip and helped him find two part-time jobs.
 One was at CMA’s Sweet Comfort bakery and coffee shop, where Philip was in charge of weighing, measuring, and packaging products.
 Philip was extremely meticulous and good at these tasks.
 He also enjoyed being part of the coffee shop team.
 It was a cool place to work, but Philip’s dream job was to work in an office.

-With exception of furlough time lost due to the COVID-19 pandemic in early 2020, Philip has continued to work at the law firm.
+With the exception of furlough time lost due to the COVID-19 pandemic in early 2020, Philip has continued to work at the law firm.
 Philip works in the Human Resources department scanning, filing and copying.
 Philip’s good work and dedication have earned him a promotion and increased hours, with expanded responsibilities including the organization and distribution of supplies, processing the daily mail, and sanitizing high-touch surfaces in the office’s common areas.